BrucePerens/rigcontrol/README.md

 Current prospects for expansion are the
 [SC16IS752 dual UART](https://www.aliexpress.com/wholesale?SearchText=SC16IS752)
 and the [PCF8575 16-pin I/O expander](https://www.aliexpress.com/wholesale?SearchText=PCF8575).
-The PCF8575 can perform level-shifting.
+The PCF8575 can work with 3.3V or 5V logic levels, depending on the power supplied.
 These boards both
 have programmable addresses in the range of 0x20-0x30, via solder-bridging 3 address pins.
 Theoretically a combination of 16 expansion boards could be supported, in practice this is much more than anyone should need.

-For level-shifting the serial port to meet the RS-232 specification, our current prospect is the
+*CAT* and other radio interfaces that use TTL levels won't need this, but for level-shifting the serial port to meet the RS-232 specification, our current prospect is the
 [MAX-232-based level shifter + DB9 PCB](https://www.aliexpress.com/wholesale?SearchText=MAX232+DB9).
 For directly converting the levels of the GPIO pins, the [TXS0108E 8-pin bi-directional logic converter](https://www.aliexpress.com/wholesale?SearchText=TXS0108E) is an inexpensive way